UAEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where United Airlines passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where United Airlines passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-CDG → IAD (Paris CDG–Washington Dulles)7% delay rate, winter
+CDG → IAD (Paris CDG–Washington Dulles)Moderate disruption, winter

 04How We Handle Your Claim